Documentation Index

 )

-Download model parameter
+Download model parameters

-To download model parameter:
+To download model parameters:

 def progress_callback(progress_size: int, total_size: int):

-print(f"download progress: {progress_size}/{total_size} bytes")
+print(f"Download progress: {progress_size}/{total_size} bytes")

 def completion_callback(file_path: str, size: int):

-print(f"download complete: {file_path} ({size} bytes)")
+print(f"Download complete: {file_path} ({size} bytes)")

 client.file_api.download_sync(